Orchextra/orchextra-android-sdk/README.md

    ```

 ### Start Orchextra SDK
-Edit or crate and Application class (**android.app.Application**) for your project, then add the following code inside:
+Edit or create an Application class (**android.app.Application**) for your project, then add the following code inside:

 ```java
 import com.gigigo.orchextra.authentication.Orchextra;